This page discusses the number of special purpose district local governments in Washington State, as counted by various sources.

 The total number of special purpose districts varies depending on the criteria used for the count.
 An accurate count of Washington special purpose districts is difficult to maintain.
 Districts become inactive, merge, officially change names, operate with dba's, and some dissolve.
 Each county auditor may have an accurate record, but there is no central collection point other than the State Auditor's office.

-- MRSC has estimated that there are approximately 1,670 special purpose districts in Washington counting school districts (MRSC January 2012 count).
+- MRSC estimated that there were approximately 1,670 special purpose districts in Washington, including school districts, as of January 2012.
 This estimate only considers those districts that have independent governing bodies

-- Based on the Census Bureau's Census of Governments 2007 data, Washington had 1525 special districts
+- Based on the Census Bureau's Census of Governments 2012 data, Washington had 1,580 special districts.

 U.S. Census of Governments

 Description.
-The U.S. Census Bureau conducts a Census of Governments of all state and local government organization units every 5 years, for years ending in 2 and 7, as required by law under Title 13, U.S. Code, Section 161.
-The data identifies the scope and nature of the nation's state and local governments; classifies local government organizations, powers, and activities; provide authoritative benchmark data on public finance and public employment; and measures state and local governments' fiscal relationships The census of governments lists special districts for each state.
-The current edition is 2007.
-Forms were sent out in the fall of 2011 to collect data for the 2012 Census of Governments
+The U.S. Census Bureau conducts a Census of Governments of all state and local government organization units every five years, for years ending in 2 and 7, as required by law under Title 13, U.S. Code, Section 161.
+The data identifies the scope and nature of the nation's state and local governments; classifies local government organizations, powers, and activities; provide authoritative benchmark data on public finance and public employment; and measures state and local governments' fiscal relationships.
+The census of governments lists special districts for each state.

 Issue with Classification of "Subordinate Agencies and Areas."
 The Census of Governments classifies a number of Washington special purpose districts with independent governing boards as "Subordinate Agencies and Areas" of the state or county.
 They include: county airport districts governed by county commissioners, county park and recreation service areas, county public transportation authorities, county rail districts, cultural arts, stadium, and convention districts, drainage, diking, or sewerage improvement districts -1913, emergency medical service districts, emergency service communication districts, flood control districts—1935 act, flood control zone districts, health districts, intercounty weed districts, library capital facility areas, service districts (for bridge and road improvements), solid waste disposal districts—1982 law, television reception improvement districts, transportation benefit districts, unincorporated transportation benefit areas, weed control districts, community renewal agencies (formerly urban renewal agencies), flood control districts—1935 act, transportation benefit districts, urban emergency medical service districts.